 Again, skipping some details, most of Saturday was pretty depressing for me.
 I kept messing up exercises, and just when I felt like I was beginning to learn each one a little bit, it was over.
 The offset weave, stopping quickly, more perimeter turns… all of these were messing with me pretty badly.
 At some point we broke for lunch, and I pretty much decided that if things didn’t improve, I was going to just save myself some embarrassment and drop out.
 Heck, that’s why I was doing it, right?
 To figure out if I was going to be any good at it?
 I was basically going to give myself one more exercise to improve.

 Then, as if to underscore my situation, the very next exercise involved THE BOX.
 THE BOX is 24′ by 60′.
 The idea is as follows: You make a short 90 degree left into one corner on the short side.
 You ride down the long side, make a left U-turn, cross back toward the corner where you started, make a right U-turn, then exit on the corner opposite the one you started at.
 All without touching the perimeter.
 Once you exit the box, you immediately move to navigating an S curve, then I think a perimeter turn.
 I literally thought to myself, “This is it.
-I’m obviously done after this one.”
-The first time through the box, I totally screwed it.
-Nowhere close.
-Shot the S-curve to hell as well.
-The second time was closer, but not nearly close enough.
-At that point, I’m not sure what kept me going.
-Probably realizing that stopping in the middle would cause more problems for other riders.
+I’m obviously going to totally screw this one up.”
+The first time through the box, that’s exactly what I did.
+I was nowhere close.
+I shot the S-curve to hell as well.
+I was closer the second time, but not nearly close enough.
+I’m honestly not sure what kept me going at that point.
+I probably realized that stopping in the middle would cause problems for other riders.
 I don’t know.
 Somehow, though, a miracle happened on the third try.
 I actually made it.
 Just barely, but I made it.
 The next two tries went even better.
 I even got the S-curve down.
 The coaches were literally clapping and throwing up their hands in joy each time I got out of the box.
 One more fairly easy exercise, and we were done on the range Saturday.